conorsch/conorsch-env/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

-    username: conor
+    conorsch_env_username: conor
-The username for environment configuration.
-User-level calls will be sudoized to this username.
+The conorsch_env_username for environment configuration.
+User-level calls will be sudoized to this conorsch_env_username.

 Default directory for storing git projects.
 Does not include homeshick projects.